Avicted/Avicted/README.md

 ## About

-I'm **Vicki**, a computer engineer with a electrical engineering background.
+I'm **Vicki**, a computer engineer with a background in electrical engineering.

 My current interests are:
 - Embedded engineering and electronics